We like to imagine entrepreneurs and business owners as capable people. After all, they’re smart enough to start and run their own businesses.

 The Fair Labor Standards Act granted some much-needed worker protections, but companies still try to exploit workers for their own gain.

 The refrain that nobody wants to work anymore is a response to exploitation.
 People do want to work.
 However, they want to work on their own terms.
 They want to work reasonable hours for decent pay and want time to enjoy their lives.
+In short, they want the social contract back.
+They want to work, but they don’t want the exploitation that comes with it.

 However, if they offered more money and treated their employees with dignity and respect, top talent would line the streets trying to get a job offer.